In addition to providing energy analysis activities for your pupils

-Check your own school's report, and address some of the recommendations.
+Following the call we'll expect you to check your school's report, and address some of the recommendations.
 Many recommendations have no cost implication other than the staff time involved.
 Record the recommendations you implement to earn your Energy Sparks points.
 Share the improvements you make across the whole school community.

-- Boiler control settings at the majority of schools could be improved significantly; in particular to set up holiday schedules to minimise the 26% of gas consumed during holidays and weekends.
+- Boiler control settings at the majority of schools could be improved significantly; in particular to set up holiday and weekend schedules to minimise the 20-30% of gas consumed during holidays and weekends.

 - Hot water systems in schools are particularly inefficient; many schools should move to more efficient point of use electric hot water heating.

-- Measures to reduce electricity consumption should focus on upgrading to more efficient lighting and reducing school’s base loads, particularly focussing on ICT; minimising it’s out of hours consumption.
+- Measures to reduce electricity consumption should focus on upgrading to more efficient lighting and reducing the school’s base load, particularly focussing on minimising out of hours ICT consumption.